 Streamline, accelerate and reduce costs linked to video and audio evidence redaction workflows with Veritone RedactTM

-In the state and local government community, two distinct groups have unique needs that require redacting digital evidence: District Attorneys (DAs) and law enforcement officers.
+In the state and local government community, two distinct groups have unique needs that require redacting digital evidence software: District Attorneys (DAs) and law enforcement officers.
 Before video or audio evidence can be publicly distributed by these agencies, all information linked to an individual’s identity within the footage must be redacted.
 That requirement, coupled with an increasing volume of public information requests under the Federal Freedom of Information Act (FOIA), similar state statutes, and police consent decrees, contribute to an arduous and costly workflow.

-This brief sets out how the AI-powered Veritone RedactTM digital evidence management solution provides public safety agencies the ability to swiftly redact sensitive, personally identifiable or compromising information from their video or audio evidence in a secure and compliant way.
+This brief sets out how the AI-powered Veritone RedactTM digital evidence management software provides public safety agencies the ability to swiftly redact sensitive, personally identifiable or compromising information from their video or audio evidence in a secure and compliant way.

 Maintaining Compliance Despite Surging Video and Audio Evidence